 Event signage may seem like the most basic of all event details.
 But get it wrong, and your entire attendee experience is at risk.
 Without clear and concise signage directing your attendees and helping them find what they’re looking for, any event will quickly descend into chaos.

 Signs needn’t be utilitarian, though.
-Because of their highly visual nature, signs provide plenty of opportunities to promote your brand and, when appropriate, your sponsors.
-So how can you wow your fans with event signage that’s not just super clear, but also memorable?
+Because of their highly visual nature, signs provide plenty of opportunities to promote your brand, and when appropriate, your sponsors.
+So how can you wow your guests with event signage that’s not just super clear, but also memorable?

 The event signage you absolutely must have

 These moments will vary slightly from event to event (especially from a corporate conference to a big music festival), but the essential signage every event must have includes:

 - Food and drink vendors

 - Ticket will call or registration packet pick up

 - Exit/thank you for attending